suprajasridhara/scion/doc/protocols/sigprefixlist/SigPrefixListProtocol.md

 #### Publishing List Node (PLN)

-This service allows MSes and PCNs to discover PCN locations on the network by maintaining a list of PCNs that it has discovered through gossip.
+This service allows MSes and PGNs to discover PGN locations on the network by maintaining a list of PGNs that it has discovered through gossip.

 It performs the following actions:

-- Accept PCN entries from PCNs and store it
+- Accept PGN entries from PGNs and store it
-- Periodically broadcast the list of PCNs it has discovered to other PLNs
+- Periodically broadcast the list of PGNs it has discovered to other PLNs
 - Accept broadcast list from other PLNs and update its list
-- Reply to PCN list queries from MSes and PCNs
+- Reply to PGN list queries from MSes and PGNs

-#### Publishing Consensus Node (PCN)
+#### Publishing Gossip Node (PGN)

-This service stores lists with mappings that it receives from MSes and lists that it receives from other PCNs through gossip.
+This service stores lists with mappings that it receives from MSes and lists that it receives from other PGNs through gossip.

 It performs the following actions:

 - Accepts mapping lists from MS and store it
-- Periodically broadcast mapping lists it has stored to other PCNs
+- Periodically broadcast mapping lists it has stored to other PGNs
-- Accept broadcast messages from other PCNs with mapping lists and update/add to its lists
+- Accept broadcast messages from other PGNs with mapping lists and update/add to its lists
 - Query MS in an ISD for the mapping list of the ISD

 ## Security